carpentries/carpentries.org-archive/_posts/2024/07/2024-07-30-lesson-programs-websites-content-pared-down.md

 ---
 layout: page
 authors: ["Oscar Masinyana", "Maneesha Sane"]
-teaser: "Most of the three lesson programs' websites content will now be accessed on the main Carpentries website."
+teaser: "Most of the content on the three lesson programs' websites will now be accessed from the main Carpentries website."
 title: "Lesson programs' websites content pared down"
 Date: 2024-07-30
 time: "18:00:00"